KateMartin42/KateMartin42/README.md

 ### Hi there 👋
-I'm reading about GOvernment Spending and Open Refine.
+I'm reading about Government Spending and Open Refine.
 You can read more about it [here](https://github.com/elahmo/us-governmental-spendings/blob/master/README.md).

 <!--